(10 Great Options)

 Take time to research every available funding source.
 Ask questions and make an informed decision!

-You will also need to factor in ongoing costs for utilities, inventory, rent and insurance.
+You’ll also need to factor in ongoing costs for utilities, inventory, rent and insurance.
 Try to only calculate expenses that are realistic and essential.
 Your startup business budget should only include the necessities.

 Point here is, funding’s out there.
 Options are available.
-It can be done, but regardless of which you choose it’s going to take hard work and commitment.
+It can be done, but regardless of which option you choose it’s going to take hard work and commitment.
 Here’s to a prosperous year ahead!